thuansb/SnooIt/README.md

 # SnooIt: Smart Tab Reminder

-SnooIt is a powerful Chrome extension that helps you manage your web browsing efficiently by allowing you to set timed reminders for web pages.
+SnooIt is a Chrome extension that helps you manage your web browsing efficiently by allowing you to set timed reminders for web pages.

 ![SnooIt Logo](assets/logo-128.png)